Mud Season Break: Colorado's Random April Week and Where We Go

 What I want you to know about being in SMA during Semana Santa: the processions through the historic center are the most beautiful thing I have ever witnessed and also the most overwhelming thing for a four-year-old.
 We watched one full procession on Holy Thursday.
 Bella sat on Eddie's shoulders the whole time and was completely silent, which is not a state Bella often achieves.
 Don Luis had told her in advance that this was the week we visit our friends who can't visit us, and she had taken that in entirely literally and was, I think, looking for them in the crowd.

-Year two: a Brooklyn visit
+Year two: a Boulder visit

 Year three (this April): the SMA / Holy Week alignment again